breakside/JSKit/Documentation/Goals.md

 all support the same level of functionality as you'd find in a desktop app.
 For example, menus automatically constrain their size to the availble space in the browser, allow for overflow scrolling, support arrow key navigation, and more.
-Windows can be moved, resized, and stack.
+Windows can be moved, resized, and stacked.

 Of course, everything `UIKit` provides can be hand coded or probably even found piece by piece as open source plugins to other frameworks.
 But the tight